-The Miranda delegation was funded jointly by PMNT and individual delegation members.
+The Pukorokoro Miranda delegation was funded jointly by PMNT and individual delegation members.

-Three PMNT members Riegen, Dick Veitch and David Melville joined a US Geological Survey team on the bar-tailed godwit breeding grounds of the Yukon-Kuskokwim Delta (YKD) in western Alaska to catch birds as part of the satellite-tracking project.
+Three PMNT members Riegen, Dick Veitch and David Melville joined a US Geological Survey team to the bar-tailed godwit breeding grounds of the Yukon-Kuskokwim Delta in western Alaska to catch bar-tailed godwits as part of the satellite-tracking project.
 Weather conditions and uncooperative birds at the time conspired to thwart the attempt.

 Training of the YJNNR staff was seen as vital and in early 2006 two managers arrived at Pukorokoro Miranda, one from Yalu Jiang and the other from Wetland International – China, for an extended stay to learn about site management, educating the public and surveying shorebirds.
 Two further managers arrived in March for the same purpose.